rx-angular/rx-angular/apps/docs/docs/template/api/virtual-scrolling.md

 </rx-virtual-scroll-viewport>
 ```

-#### AutosizeVirtualScrollStrategy
+#### AutoSizeVirtualScrollStrategy

-The `AutosizeVirtualScrollStrategy` is able to render and position
+The `AutoSizeVirtualScrollStrategy` is able to render and position
 items based on their individual size.
-It is comparable to `@angular/cdk/experimental` `AutosizeVirtualScrollStrategy`, but with
+It is comparable to `@angular/cdk/experimental` `AutoSizeVirtualScrollStrategy`, but with
 a high performant layout technique, better visual stability and added features.
-Furthermore, the `AutosizeVirtualScrollStrategy` is leveraging the `ResizeObserver` in order to detect size changes for each individual
+Furthermore, the `AutoSizeVirtualScrollStrategy` is leveraging the `ResizeObserver` in order to detect size changes for each individual
 view rendered to the DOM and properly re-position accordingly.

-For views it doesn't know yet, the `AutosizeVirtualScrollStrategy` anticipates a certain size in order to properly size the runway.
+For views it doesn't know yet, the `AutoSizeVirtualScrollStrategy` anticipates a certain size in order to properly size the runway.
 The size is determined by the `@Input('tombstoneSize')` and defaults to `50`.

-In order to provide top runtime performance the `AutosizeVirtualScrollStrategy` builds up caches that
+In order to provide top runtime performance the `AutoSizeVirtualScrollStrategy` builds up caches that
 prevent DOM interactions whenever possible.
 Once a view was visited, its properties will be stored instead of re-read from the DOM
 again as this can potentially lead to unwanted forced reflows.